pass-me-dachips/gce/upcoming.md

   creating a new terminal window or bringing an existing window back to the foreground.

-- an additional support for web urls(git) instead of only file paths as args in commands like `install`, `pkg add` and `start`.
+- an additional support for web urls(git) instead of relying on only file paths as args in commands like `install`, `pkg add` and `start`.

-- additional built-in packages for: http client, live server, word finders/ replacers, and anotation tool: remember.
+- additional built-in packages: http client, live server, word finders/ replacers, and "the gce anot project: remember, upcoming, gitignore, fs, pins".